Saksham-Shrey/Cruxz-YouTube-Transcript-API/README.md

 ## Additional Notes

 -   This API relies on YouTube's internal structures, which can change without notice.
-While `innertube` aims to adapt, breakage is possible.
+While `youtube-transcript-api` aims to adapt, breakage is possible.
 -   Be mindful of YouTube's terms of service when using this API.
 Avoid excessive requests that could lead to rate limiting or blocking.
 -   For questions or support, please open an issue on the GitHub repository.